HIPAA and Privacy

 How the Privacy Rule Protects You

-The HIPAA Privacy Rule lets medical staff use and disclose your protected health information for treatment, payment and health care operations without written authorization.
+The HIPAA Privacy Rule lets medical staff use and disclose your PHI for treatment, payment and health care operations without written authorization.
 Your permission is required for most other uses and disclosures.

 Under the Privacy Rule, you have the right to: